openfaas/openfaas.github.io/_posts/2021-09-16-openfaas-linode.md

 Or continue with the tutorial to install a TLS certificate and map it to a custom sub-domain.

-### Configure an IngressController and TLS certificate
+### Configure an Ingress Controller and TLS certificate

-K3s ships with the [Traefik](https://traefik.io) IngressController built-in, you can change this to ingress-nginx or an alternative if you wish.
+K3s ships with the [Traefik](https://traefik.io) [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) built-in, you can change this to ingress-nginx or an alternative if you wish.
+The [K3sup readme](https://k3sup.dev/) has notes on how to avoid installing K3s' default extras such as Traefik.

 Install cert-manager which will obtain TLS certificates for your installation: